dhd5076/CamelidCoin/README.md

 ![CamelidCoin Logo](./docs/logo.png)
 ## CamelidCoin

-*This reposity is still a work in progress, but the protocol has been detailed in the whitepaper.*
+*This repository is still a work in progress, but the protocol has been detailed in the whitepaper.*

 Read the whitepaper here: [CamelidCoin Whitepaper](https://www.camelidcoin.org/whitepaper.pdf)